meteor/react-packages/packages/jsx/README.md

 A build plugin that compiles files with the `.jsx` extension from JSX to plain JavaScript.
 Also transpiles some of the most useful ES6 features.

-XXX list of ES6 features here
+XXX list of ES6 features here.

 ### JSX before compilation